ietf-wg-httpapi/link-template/draft-ietf-httpapi-link-template.md

 indicates that a resource with the relation type "item" can be found by expanding the "username" variable into the template given.

-The target for the link (as defined in {{Section 2 of WEB-LINKING}}) is the result of expanding the URI Template {{URI-TEMPLATE}} (being converted to an absolute URI after expansion, if necessary).
+The link target (as defined in {{Section 2 of WEB-LINKING}}) is the result of expanding the URI Template {{URI-TEMPLATE}} (being converted to an absolute URI after expansion, if necessary).

-The context, relation type and target attributes for the link are determined as defined for the Link header field in {{Section 3 of WEB-LINKING}}.
+The link context and link relation type for the link (as defined in {{Section 2 of WEB-LINKING}}) are conveyed using the "anchor" and "rel" Parameters, as they are for the Link header field in {{Section 3 of WEB-LINKING}}.
+Their values MUST be Strings.

-Parameters on a templated link have identical semantics to those of a Link header field.
-This includes (but is not limited to) the use of the "rel" parameter to convey the relation type, the "anchor" parameter to modify the context IRI, and so on.
-Parameter values MUST be Strings.

-Likewise, the requirements for parameters on templated links are the same as those for a Link header field.

-However, the "anchor" parameter MAY contain a URI Template.
+However, the "anchor" Parameter MAY contain a URI Template.
 For example:

 ~~~ http-message
 Link-Template: "/books/{book_id}/author";